asmigar/terraform-wordpress/README.md

 This will create instance with wordpress installed and output for wordpress setup site.

 ## TODO
-- [ ] Use random generated DB password
+- [ ] Use IAM auth to connect to RDS from EC2
 - [ ] Don't store the private ssh key resource in state file